Clean world

 • Advance a more localized approach to water stewardship in high or extremely high baseline water stress areas.

-Between 2007 and 2018, we reduced our water consumption by 36% on an intensity basis (per case of product sold) and 20% on an absolute basis.
+Between 2007 and 2018, we reduced our water consumption 36% on an intensity basis (per case of product sold) and 20% on an absolute basis.
 This represents a reduction of 207 million gallons of water.

 In 2019, we reset our water use baseline to calendar year 2018.
 Our facilities continue to look for opportunities to reduce their water use.
-Our water withdrawals decreased by 5% between our 2018 baseline and 2021, and our plants were able to drive efficiencies and reduce water withdrawals by 15% per case of product sold between our 2018 baseline year and 2021.
+Our water withdrawals decreased by 12% between our 2018 baseline and 2022, and our plants were able to drive efficiencies and reduce water withdrawals by 14% per case of product sold between our 2018 baseline year and 2022.

-Starting in 2019, we began conducting annual water risk analyses of our operations using Water Resource Institute’s Aqueduct Tool.
-In 2021 we identified 14 locations in high or extremely high baseline water stress areas.
-The locations include seven plants, six distribution centers and one office, representing 21% of our global water use.
-Of these 14 facilities, four represent 90% of Clorox’s water withdrawals in high to extremely high baseline water stress areas.
-Two of these four locations — Mexico City, Mexico and Quilicura, Chile — are proceeding with localized water action plans.
-This includes assessing their plant water use and implementing opportunities to be more efficient.
-The water use at the two other locations, part of our majority ownership in our joint venture in the Kingdom of Saudi Arabia, is being assessed.
+In 2022 we identified 11 locations in high or extremely high baseline water stress areas.
+The locations include seven plants, three distribution centers and one office, representing 22% of our global water use.
+Of these 11 facilities, four represent 92% of Clorox’s water withdrawals in high to extremely high baseline water stress areas—Mexico City, Mexico; Quilicura, Chile; and two locations in our joint venture in the Kingdom of Saudi Arabia, Jeddah and Damman.

-Improvements in Infrastructure and Equipment
+Improvements in infrastructure and equipment

 We’ve also made other improvements, such as upgrading our filtration and recovery systems.
 We performed extensive water process mapping and conservation training at all manufacturing facilities, resulting in better plant-level water practices.